Stable many-body resonances in open quantum systems: Introduction

 In this article, we provide a detailed analysis of the stability of fractional many-body resonances under noisy environments within the paradigm of NISQ devices.
-This investigation represents an important step before seeking potential applications of fractional resonances and their associated prethermal states as a quantum memory.
-The article is organized as follow.
-In section \ref{model}, we briefly recap the emergence of many-body resonances, emphasizing the integer and fractional resonance states, with the use of a generic Hamiltonian.
+This investigation represents an essential step before seeking potential applications of fractional resonances and their associated prethermal states as a quantum memory.
+The article is organized as follows.
+In section \ref{model}, we briefly recap the emergence of many-body resonances, emphasizing the integer and fractional resonance states using a generic Hamiltonian.
 In section \ref{opendynamics}, we consider a one-dimensional lattice of strongly correlated bosonic particles described by the Bose-Hubbard model (BHM) \cite{PhysRevB.40.546,Jaksch1998}, where we study the open quantum system dynamics of the BHM, and discuss the stability of integer and fractional resonance states when considering realistic parameters of NISQ devices such as superconducting circuits, for the sake of simulating the prescribed physics in an experiment.
 Finally, in section \ref{conclusion}, we present our concluding remarks.